 Trex Protect Butyl Tape

 Butyl tape adheres to most surfaces instantly because it conforms to the material, making it an excellent repair tape for various situations around the house.
 The flexibility bonds work well when moisture is a factor, such as creating a flex seal for an outdoor deck.
 Butyl is a flashing tape that holds water out, seals around decking screws and fasteners, and is impermeable to air.
-In addition, it has a high tensile strength making it optimal for deck building since it won’t break when stretched.
+In addition, it is a thick adhesive with high tensile strength making it optimal for deck building since it won’t break when stretched.

 It’s also often a more affordable option than acrylic or silicone tape!
 Check out this buying guide on how to find the right materials for your deck project!